Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 5870 should be just a bit faster than the Radeon HD 6870 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 5870 should be 14% quicker than the Radeon HD 6870 overall, because of its greater data rate. (explain)

-Texel RateThe Radeon HD 5870 should be much (approximately 35%) more effective at texture filtering than the Radeon HD 6870. (explain)
+Texel RateThe Radeon HD 5870 will be a lot (more or less 35%) better at AF than the Radeon HD 6870. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison